-Even gas, which usually is very inexpensive in oil producer countries, is costing now roughly one USD per liter!
+Even gas, which is usually very inexpensive in oil-producer countries, now costs roughly one USD per liter!

-International flights to/from Luanda are very expensive, usually near 1000 USD from Portugal, and from 300 to 500 USD from Namibia & South Africa, for example.
+International flights to/from Luanda are costly, usually nearly 1 000 USD from Portugal, and from 300 to 500 USD from Namibia & South Africa, for example.

-Tobacco used to be quite cheap, but this will change soon as the government has just increased hugely its taxes.
+Tobacco used to be relatively cheap, but this will change soon as the government has just increased its taxes hugely.

-Finally, my favorite price in Angola: you can pay more than 200 USD for a bank international transfer!
+Finally, my favorite price in Angola: you can pay more than 200 USD for an international bank transfer!
 This could mean 5% of your payment!!
 And I’m not even going to talk about the quality of this (and others) banking service…

 Do you want more information about prices all over the world?
 Check this fantastic site: numbeo!
 As usual, there’s little information about Luanda, but for those, you can always ask us.
 We will be more than happy to answer. 🙂

 Have you been to the most expensive city in the world?
 Or any other of the top 10?
 What’s your favorite price?
 Could you share your insights with us?

 16 thoughts on “Which is the most expensive city in the world”

 other cities that are known to be expensive aren’t with a huge gap in high prices.
 Most of the Food & Beverages with prices varies depending on the season(s).

 Having lived in many Plc’s so called expensive cities…. including The Big Apple, for instance, lemons with the bottom comparation Chart reviewing the then prices, the tend to be the same.